 Given below are the three major breathing techniques under yoga for anxiety and stress.

-All you need to do is become aware of the breathing and how it flows.
+All you need to do becomes aware of the breathing and how it flows.
 Make sure to focus more on the flow of the breathing without trying to control it and keep the mind focused to slow down pacing thoughts.

-Left nostril relates to right hemisphere of the brain and breathing activates the Ida Nadi which is the calming energy.
+The left nostril relates to the right hemisphere of the brain and breathing activates the Ida Nadi which is the calming energy.

-Abdominal breath keeps the body calm and nervous system free of any unnecessary stress and anxiety.
+Abdominal breath keeps the body calm and the nervous system free of any unnecessary stress and anxiety.

-Hectic lifestyle does play a vital role in increasing both anxiety and stress.
-The use of substances as alcohol and drugs adds on to the risk by changing the brain chemistry.
-Yoga helps you become more understanding and accepting of ourselves without judgment.
+A hectic lifestyle does play a vital role in increasing both anxiety and stress.
+The use of substances as alcohol and drugs adds to the risk by changing the brain chemistry.
+Yoga helps you become more understanding and accepting of yourself without judgment.

 It goes without a doubt that practicing yoga for anxiety and stress can help you fight stress and anxiety in the long run.

 Practicing yoga helps you not only stay mentally and physically fit but also safe from many health issues.
-Let us now look at some of the best yoga for anxiety and stress poses that you can practice to live a life of bliss.
+Let us now look at some of the best yoga for anxiety and stress poses that you can practice living a life of bliss.

 Yoga helps you dive deeper into spirituality and unlock true potential with great physical and mental health.